isomerpages/nlb-biblioasia/articles-archive/issues/_posts/2022-04-12-post-BiblioAsia Apr 2022.md

 <a style="text-decoration: none; font-weight: bold;" href="/vol-17/issue-4/jan-to-mar-2022/empress-asia">Flower Power: Singapore’s Orchid Diplomacy
 </a><br>Singapore names orchid hybrids after foreign dignitaries and important guests to the Singapore Botanic Gardens. *Rebecca Tan* tells us more.

-<a style="text-decoration: none; font-weight: bold;" href="/vol-17/issue-4/jan-to-mar-2022/jurong-drive-in-cinema">Movies Beneath a Starry, Starry Night
+<a style="text-decoration: none; font-weight: bold;" href="/vol-17/issue-4/jan-to-mar-2022/jurong-drive-in-cinema">The Orang Seletar: Rowing Across Changing Tides
-</a><br>In the 1970s, Jurong Drive-in Cinema drew in the crowds, at least while the novelty lasted. *Sharon Teng* reminisces its glory days.
+</a><br>Singapore was once a home to the seafaring Orang Seletar who now reside in Johor Bahru. *Ilya Katrinnada* takes them on a tour around Singapore.

 <a style="text-decoration: none; font-weight: bold;" href="/vol-17/issue-4/jan-mar-2022/diardduvaucel">French Impressions: 19th-century Natural History Drawings of Singapore and Southeast Asia
 </a><br>Illustrations commissioned by two French naturalists between 1818 and 1820 provide fascinating insights into the region's flora and fauna.